fossabot/Records/README.md

     </a>
 </p>

 A lightweight convenience API for basic CoreData database tasks.
+As you develop your project and make changes to your CoreData schema, boiler plate code is automatically re-written for you.
 Checkout [Performances](https://github.com/rob-nash/Performances) for a fully configured installation and a demo.

 Consider the following database schema.